 Let everyone know you've Open Wi-Fi Cloud enabled router!
 Open Wi-Fi Cloud contributor hoodie + plus a certificate of contribution to the Open Source project + I will send you a personal thank you note.
 Specify hoodie size.
-Shipping included.Estimated delivery:Add $10 USD to ship outside the US
+Shipping included.Estimated delivery:Ships anywhere in the world

 Invitation to the Wi-Fi Cloud Open Door Days 2013, be part of the list of Silver sponsors right away.
 Meet the entire team in person during our annual event in New York (travel not included) + plus a certificate of contribution to the Open Source project and you get the $35 reward (you select t-shirt or hoodie).Estimated delivery:

 Early Bird: One Open Wi-Fi Cloud Enabled Wireless router at an incredible price.
 You can't beat this deal!
 Every Open Wi-Fi Cloud router allows you to share the internet bill - you get rewarded for each and every user + life-time access to firmware updates + my personal thank you note and a certificate of contribution to the Open Source project.
-FREE SHIPPING within the US or Canada, add $15 for everywhere else.Estimated delivery:Add $15 USD to ship outside the US
+FREE SHIPPING within the US or Canada, add $15 for everywhere else.Estimated delivery:Ships anywhere in the world

 Banner on the Wi-Fi Cloud website for 12 months and your (company's) name in the list of Gold sponsors within the application + plus a certificate of contribution to the Open Source project.
 Do you live in the Seattle area?
 Let me take you out to a cup of coffee and personally thank you for your contribution!
 Please note that your banner must be safe for kids, sans fraud and not for competing solutions.
 Additionally, you'll get a certificate.Estimated delivery: